Mnpezz/Nano.to_woo_Point_of_sale/README.md

 ## Installation
 1. Upload the `woo-nanopay-pos` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the plugin settings page and set your Nano address for receiving payments
+3. Go to the Settings > NanoPay POS and set your Nano address for receiving payments

 ## Usage
 1. After activation, the plugin creates a "Nano Point of Sale" page automatically
-2. Access the POS system by visiting this page on your WordPress site
+2. Access the POS system by visiting the /nano-point-of-sale/ page on your WordPress site
 3. Add products to the cart by clicking "Add to Cart"
 4. Adjust quantities using the + and - buttons in the cart
 5. Click "Checkout" to process the payment using NanoPay